Maths at Langdale

 Miss Hall (3H)

-Helping Plants Grow Well; Forces and Magnets.
+Summer term - Helping Plants Grow Well; Light and Shadows

 · Children need to bring a water bottle filled with fresh water every day.

 · Inhalers should be clearly labelled and will be kept in the classroom.

 · All reading, AR and Guided Reading books should be brought to school every day.

 · All reading diaries need to be brought in on a Monday but will not be returned home until later in the week for safety reasons in the current health crisis.